 - (Optional) Depending upon the pizza sauce you select, that may be sufficient to provide additional flavor.
 However, when adding any additional seasonings, do so after you first spread a thin layer of sauce on the tortilla but before you add any meat and veggies

 - Putting cheese on after the toppings helps prevent the cheese from making the crust soggy

-- Pour remaining sauce on top of cheese
+- (Optional) Pour some additional sauce on top of the layer of cheese.

 - This will allow some of the pepperoni to become crisp

 - Bake for 13-15 minutes at 430º to 450º

 Serves: (1) Total carb: = 7-9 carbs for an entire 7-8” individual pizza, compared with a typical 12” frozen pizza which can have up to 15 carbs or more per slice … and genuine, restaurant deep dish pizza is likely even a lot more than that.

 Note: If you have a chance to try out this recipe, I would love to hear from you and find out what you like or don’t like about it.
 If you have any questions or suggestions, I would be very happy to correspond with you.
 You may email me directly at email@example.com.